Everywhere at the End of Time: Scientific response

 The composer of this music really was onto something in terms of being able to—through the medium of music—lead a younger generation on a journey through the sounds of what the brain is going through, through a dementing process.

-Partially positive of Kirby's work, French neuropsychologist Hervé Platel praised Everywheres approach, but perceived its portrayal of dementia as too linear; he said the series, while faithful in its representation, gives an inaccurate impression of a total and unilateral degradation of memory.
+Partially positive of Kirby's work, French neuropsychologist Hervé Platel praised Everywheres approach, but perceived its portrayal of dementia as too linear; he said that the series, while faithful in its representation, gives an inaccurate impression of a total and unilateral degradation of memory.
 In particular, Platel highlighted how music-related memory is the most resistant to the effects of neurodegenerative diseases such as Alzheimer's.

 Track listing

 Adapted from Bandcamp.
 (Note: For unknown reasons, each Post-Awareness track lists its respective stage within the title, which is omitted here to avoid redundancy.)
 Notes adapted from Kirby's YouTube uploads of Stages 1–3, Stages 4–6, and the complete edition.